isomerpages/moe-dunmansec/_our-school/Administration/Direct School Admission (For 2023 Intake).md

 c) All trial/audition and interview will be conducted physically on the school campus.

 d) You may submit any supporting document to the relevant teacher-in-charge through the email listed below (Optional).

+### Registration:

+Please submit your registration for the school through the DSA portal (Period of registration: TBC)